segmentio/segment-docs/src/unify/index.md

 ## Profiles Sync

-Profiles Sync connects identity-resolved customer profiles to a data warehouse of your choice.
+Use Profiles Sync to connect identity-resolved customer profiles to a data warehouse of your choice.

 With a continual flow of synced profiles, teams can enrich and use these data sets as the basis for new audiences and models.
 Profiles Sync addresses a number of use cases, with applications for identity graph monitoring, attribution analysis, machine learning, and more.

 Visit the [Profiles Sync Setup](/unify/profiles-sync/profiles-sync-setup/) doc to learn more.

 ## Next steps: activate your profiles with Engage